-Our goal is to provide a resident with the practical training and experience that provides the opportunity and stimulus to develop professional expertise and competence as a health system pharmacy practitioner.
-All of the pharmacists at Geisinger Medical Center are committed to delivering the highest possible quality of patient care.
+Our goal is to provide each resident an exceptional training experience to foster the development of their professional expertise and competence as a health system pharmacy practitioner.
+All of the pharmacists at Geisinger Medical Center are committed to delivering the highest quality of patient care and pharmacy education.

 Our program is designed to build on doctor of pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, who are eligible for board certification, and who are eligible for postgraduate year two (PGY2) pharmacy residency training.

-The Department of Pharmacy consists of 120 full-time employees, of whom 61 are pharmacists.
+The Geisinger Department of Pharmacy consists of 120 full-time employees, of whom 61 are pharmacists.
 The pharmacy practice model involves integration of clinical activities at the patient care level supported by centralized distribution, support functions and management systems.
-Currently, we have pharmacists practicing in anticoagulation management, cardiology, critical care medicine, emergency medicine, heart failure transitions of care, hematology, internal medicine, infectious disease, neonatal intensive care, medication therapy disease state management, nephrology, neurology, nutrition support, oncology, pain management, pediatrics, pediatric critical care, trauma and transplant services.
-Our pharmacists are involved in drug therapy management; multidisciplinary patient care; decentralized pharmacy practice; pharmacokinetic consultations; adult code team and stroke response; medication utilization and outcome evaluation; and medical, nursing, and pharmacy staff education programs.
+Currently, we have pharmacists practicing in anemia management, anticoagulation management, bone marrow transplant, cardiology, critical care medicine, emergency medicine, heart failure transitions of care, hematology, hepatology, internal medicine, infectious diseases, neonatal intensive care, medication therapy disease state management, nephrology, neurology, nutrition support, oncology, pain management, pediatrics, pediatric critical care, trauma and transplant services.
+Our pharmacists are involved in drug therapy management; multidisciplinary patient care; decentralized pharmacy practice; pharmacokinetic consultations; adult code team, stroke and sepsis response; medication utilization and outcome evaluation; and medical, nursing, and pharmacy staff education programs.

-Pharmacy students from the University of Sciences in Philadelphia, Wilkes University, Temple University, Duquenne University and the University of Pittsburgh rotate through our hospital and clinics as part of their core hospital pharmacy, clinical pharmacy and ambulatory care rotations.
+Pharmacy students from the following schools of pharmacy complete experiential education rotations at our hospital and clinics as part of their core hospital pharmacy, clinical pharmacy and ambulatory care rotations:

-- Experiences are designed to develop skills and competence in providing pharmaceutical care
+- Experiences are designed to develop clinical skills and competence

 - Curriculum and areas of emphasis are based on the individual resident's knowledge, skills and career aspirations, with each resident's experience customized to optimize his or her learning